BEIRUT: Albums and artists often go unnoticed sometimes, making the week even harder to pass by with repeating the same songs and albums.

 After four years of extensive work, the progressive rock duo finally released “Ashes of a Diary” earlier in September at The Palace Beirut.

-The album, which is very personal for the duo, was recorded over the span of two months this past summer at Antimatter Sudios in Austin, Texas, where the duo are now currently based.
+The album, which is very personal for the duo, was recorded over the span of two months this past summer at Antimatter Studios in Austin, Texas, where the duo are now currently based.

 The concept album, consisting of seven songs, and clocking in at 40 minutes, delves into the psyche and tells the story of an elderly man, who discovers an old journal of his, filled with writings detailing a life of pain, obsession, love, hatred, and regret.

 From the very first minute of the album, “Page One”, the first song already sets the melancholic, gloomy, tone of what is about to come.
-Which is very reminiscent of Pink Floyd, Porcupine Tree, and King Crimson, all whom the duo cited as inspirations.
+That, coupled with the atmospheric nature of the album, shows the influence that Pink Floyd, Porcupine tree, and King Crimson had on the young duo, all of whom they cited as inspirations.

 “Bandana” By Freddie Gibbs & Madlib

-Rapper, Freddie Gibbs, and legendary producer, Madlib, have released “Bandana”, a strong contender for album of the year by earlier this summer.
-This release marks their second collaboration after the 2014 release of “Pinata.”
+Gangster rapper, Freddie Gibbs, and legendary producer, Madlib, have released “Bandana”, a strong contender for album of the year by earlier this summer.
+This release marks their second collaboration after the 2014 release of “Piñata.”

 The album is jazzy, dark, and in typical Madlib fashion, based on obscure samples.
 Bandana managed to what its predecessor couldn’t, as it managed to bridge the gap between the producer’s eclectic soulful world and Gibbs’ drug-fueled world.